fpg1503/Aho-Corasick-Swift/README.md

 are discarded because they are partial matches. `onlyDelimited()` uses the [TR#29](http://www.unicode.org/reports/tr29/) definition of word boundaries.

 Some text is WrItTeN in a combination of lowercase and uppercase and therefore hard to identify.
-You can instruct the Trie to lowercase the entire searchtext to ease the matching process.
+You can instruct the Trie to lowercase the entire searchText to ease the matching process.
 The lower-casing extends to keywords as well.

 ```swift
     let trie = Trie.builder()